-Well, the basic alarm system will make the cat run off but not stop it from getting on the car.
-Also, when the cat is running away, it may scratch the car badly.
+Well, the basic car alarm system will make the cat run off by emitting a high pitched sound, but will not stop it from getting on the car.
+Also, when the cat is running away, it may scratch the car’s paint job badly.

 That’s why it’s better to install an alarm system around the car.
-There are pet alarms you can find online.
+There are motion activated animal alarms you can find online.
 You stop the cat before it gets on the car.
-Consider this as a yard motion alarm.

 Brewed Coffee Beans